davidmfoley/react-router-modal/README.md

     -   `props.bodyModalClassName` **[String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** class name to apply to the <body /> when any modals are shown (optional, default `react-router-modal__modal-open`)
     -   `props.onFirstModalMounted` **[Function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function)?** handler invoked when first modal is shown
     -   `props.onLastModalUnmounted` **[Function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function)?** handler invoked when last modal is hidden
+    -   `props.autoRestoreScrollPosition` **[boolean](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** Automatically restore the window scroll position when the last modal is unmounted.
+This is useful in cases where you have made the body position fixed on small screen widths, usually to work around mobaile browser scrolling behavior.
+Set this to false if you do not want this behavior. (optional, default `true`)

 **Examples**